yugabyte/hashicorp-vault-ysql-plugin/readme.md

     -   To create new users i.e. enabling `write` roles and `read` roles commands for yugabyteDB(ysql) while using vault.
     -   Mangae lease related to the yugabyteDB(ysql) i.e. enabling `lease lookup` , `lease renew` and `lease revoke` for yugabyteDB (ysql) while using vault.
 -   Why seperate plugin for yugabyteDB(ysql):
-   -    Yugabyte go driver can be used for connecting with the database.
+   -    YugabyteDB Go driver can be used for connecting with the database.
         This will allow us to use the added [smart features](https://docs.yugabyte.com/preview/reference/drivers/ysql-client-drivers/#yugabytedb-pgx-smart-driver), providing a high tolerance towards failures.